Which of these two Reverb listings would you click on?

 While we have plenty of suggestions and tips, we also have some guidelines that, if not followed, could result in the temporary removal of your listing from the site.

 Distracting watermarks are both against our guidelines and automatically rejected from our ad cycles.
 That means any watermarked listings miss out on a huge audience of potential buyers.
 Sellers are allowed to use watermarks if they choose, as long as they’re small, transparent, and out of the way of the pictured gear for sale.
 The Strat below is an example of what we consider to be an acceptable watermark.
 However, we strongly advise against this practice.

-The above listing is a rare, $10,000 Gretsch guitar from CME that they didn't put a watermark on.
+The above listing is a rare, $10,000 Gretsch guitar which the seller didn't put a watermark on.
 The item sold quickly without one.

 Other prohibited image alterations include any added text or graphics, borders, collaged images, explicit imagery, or distracting image alterations.
 The bass below is featured in what we consider a collaged image.

 Be sure to use original images that you have taken of the exact item for sale.
 Screenshots (including screenshots of your own photos), images taken from another source, and stock images are a violation of our guidelines.